GSA/smartpay-website/src/content/resources/tools/889-representations-search.md

 ---
-title: Section 889 Tools
+title: 889 Representations Search
-description: Stay compliant with Section 889 with tools like the Section 889 Easy Search Tool and the Department of Defense's Contracting Assistant for Awards and Micro-Purchases (CAAMP) Bot.
+description: Stay compliant with Section 889 with tools like the 889 Representations Search and the Department of Defense's Contracting Assistant for Awards and Micro-Purchases (CAAMP) Bot.
-intro: Use GSA’s Section 889 Easy Search Tool and Department of Defense's Contracting Assistant for Awards and Micro-Purchases (CAAMP) Bot to check Section 889 representations.
+intro: Use GSA’s Representations Search and the Department of Defense's Contracting Assistant for Awards and Micro-Purchases (CAAMP) Bot to check Section 889 representations.
 order: 1
 ---